Undergraduate study - 2024 entry

 • have access to digital field equipment and UAV unoccupied aerial vehicles (drones) to conduct measurements using various techniques

-You will also be given a dedicated undergraduate student learning space during your honours years.
+You will also be given an undergraduate student learning space during your honours years.
 You can use this space for your independent work, to study with others and socialise with your peers.

 Computing facilities